opdavies/oliverdavies.uk/source/_posts/docker-resources.md

 ---
 title: Docker resources
-description: A list of Docker resources that I've compiled.
+excerpt: A list of Docker resources that I've compiled.
 tags: [Docker]
 date: 2021-04-13
 ---